 To dispose of effluent and rain water efficiently pipes need to run downhill.
 The run of a pipe is limited and when it reaches a certain depth the effluent needs to be raised to a higher level to enter the next pipe run.
 In order to achieve this ejectors were fitted at key points in the system, actuated by the compressed air.

-According to the Gosport Borough Council Minutes in 1904 that there was 10 miles of Air Main with
+According to the Gosport Borough Council Minutes in 1904 there was 10 miles of Air Main with 50 stop valves.

 There were originally 17 ejectors.

 Number 18 at Priddy’s Hard was completed some time after the rest because the contractor was forbidden to use mechanical excavators or pumps.